App version: 0.1.0

 In addition to interest rate, borrowers can choose between:

 • Conventional loans.
 The government does not insure conventional loans.
-That might sound scary, but in fact, conventional loans are the most common kind of mortgage.
+That might sound scary, but in fact, conventional loans are the most common mortgage product.
 Because conventional loans are not insured by a government agency, they carry more risk for lenders and tend to have stricter eligibility requirements.

 On top of where buyers get the mortgage, they’ll have to decide how quickly they want to pay off the loan.
 Mortgages have different “terms,” or lengths: